WizelineLabs/WLEmptyState/README.md

 ### Installing WLEmptyState

+#### CocoaPods

 WLEmptyState is available through [CocoaPods](https://cocoapods.org).
 To install it, add the following command to your Podfile:

 ```ruby
 pod 'WLEmptyState'
 ```

+#### Carthage

+Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
+To integrate WLEmptyState into your Xcode project using Carthage, specify it in your Cartfile:

+github "wizeline/WLEmptyState"

 ### Configuring WLEmptyState